top of page

 Narcissistic abuser tactics

-What is narcissistic trauma?
+What is Narcissistic Trauma?

 Narcissistic trauma is not just emotional pain—it’s a deep psychological and physiological response to prolonged abuse.
 When you’re trapped in a relationship with a narcissist, your brain and body go into constant survival mode.
-You may:

 • Feel confused and self-doubting (gaslighting effect).